-\\$100 invested on 12/31/15 in stock or index, including reinvestment of dividends.
+\\$100 invested on 12/31/16 in stock or index, including reinvestment of dividends.
 Fiscal year ending December 31.

-Copyright© 2021 Standard & Poor's, a division of S&P Global.
+Copyright© 2022 Standard & Poor's, a division of S&P Global.
 All rights reserved.

-Evolution of Executive Compensation Best Practices
+Our Executive Compensation Practices

-The Compensation Committee has instituted a number of changes to our executive compensation program since 2017 to align with evolving competitive and governance practices, respond to feedback from our shareholders, and strengthen the link to performance and the rigor of our program.
-These changes have included, among others:
+The Compensation Committee continues to refine our executive compensation program to align with evolving competitive and governance practices, respond to feedback from our shareholders and strengthen the link to performance and the rigor of our program.
+This includes the following key principles:

-- ENHANCED PAY-FOR-PERFORMANCE ALIGNMENT by increasing total at-risk compensation for our CEO to 86.7% in 2020 from 70.8% in 2017 and for our other NEOs to 66.7% in 2020 from 58.3% in 2017. - INCREASED FOCUS ON FINANCIAL PERFORMANCE by increasing the weighting of AIP opportunity based on financial performance metrics to 75% from 66.7% for the CEO in 2018. - REDUCED WEIGHTING OF INDIVIDUAL PERFORMANCE by decreasing the individual performance component of AIP to 25% from 33.3% for the CEO in 2018. - BOLSTERED PERCENTAGE OF PERFORMANCE-BASED EQUITY AWARDS by increasing the percentage of performance-based restricted stock units ("Performance RSU") to 66.7% from 50% and to 60% from 50% for our CEO and other NEOs, respectively, with the balance in awards of shares of restricted stock ("RSA") in 2018.
+- PAY-FOR-PERFORMANCE ALIGNMENT: Total at-risk compensation for our CEO and other NEOs is 86.7% and 66.7%, respectively, in 2021. - FOCUS ON FINANCIAL PERFORMANCE: The weighting of AIP opportunity based on financial performance metrics for our CEO and other NEOs is 75% and 66.7%, respectively, in 2021. - FOCUS ON INDIVIDUAL PERFORMANCE: The individual performance component of AIP opportunity for our CEO and other NEOs is 25% and 33.3%, respectively, in 2021. - PERFORMANCE-BASED EQUITY AWARDS: Percentage of performance-based restricted stock units ("Performance RSU") in the long-term incentive pay ("LTIP") opportunity to our CEO and other NEOs is 66.7% and 60%, respectively, in 2021, with the balance in awards of shares of restricted stock ("RSA").

-- INCREASED RIGOR OF LTIP METRICS by increasing the performance percentiles for the long-term incentive pay ("LTIP") metric based on FTI Consulting's TSR compared to the TSR of the adjusted S&P 500 ("Relative TSR"), at target and maximum to 55th and 80th percentiles from 50th and 75th percentiles, respectively, for the CEO in 2018. - CAPPED LTIP PAYOUTS FOR NEGATIVE RELATIVE TSR performance at 100% of target in 2017. - ENHANCED PROXY DISCLOSURE around the individual performance component of our AIP for our CEO and other NEOs in 2019.
+- RIGOROUS LTIP METRIC: Performance metric based on FTI Consulting's TSR compared with the TSR of the adjusted S&P 500 ("Relative TSR"), at target and maximum set at the 55th and 80th percentiles, respectively, in 2021. - CAPPED LTIP PAYOUTS FOR NEGATIVE RELATIVE TSR: CEO and other NEO payouts for Relative TSR performance are capped at 100% of target. - ENHANCED INDIVIDUAL PERFORMANCE DISCLOSURE: Provides detailed quantitative and qualitative disclosures to support the individual performance component of our AIP opportunity for our CEO and other NEOs. - PEER GROUP BENCHMARKING: CEO compensation benchmarked to chief executive officer compensation of peer group companies every other year.

-2020 Executive Compensation Program and Decisions at a Glance
+2021 Executive Compensation Program and Decisions at a Glance

-The below diagrams describe the key elements of our executive compensation program and decisions for the year ended December 31, 2020:
+The below diagrams describe the key elements of our executive compensation program and decisions for the year ended December 31, 2021: